 Khenchen Tsultrim Lodrö teaches throughout Tibet promoting Buddhism, the value of education, environmental protection, AIDS and public health awareness.
 He has worked to preserve Tibetan culture by founding libraries and schools in numerous regions in Tibet, and strives to bring the Tibetan people modern knowledge in their own language.
 He has collaborated with several distinguished scholars to compile Chinese-English-Tibetan dictionaries, including an illustrated New Daily Vocabulary dictionary, which has already been published.
 These have had a great social impact in contemporary Tibetan society.
 Read a more complete biography here.

-Paloma Lopez studied the Tibetan language for three years in Nepal before meeting Khentrul Rinpoche upon his arrival in the US in 2002, and has been translating for him since that day.
+Paloma Lopez Landry (translator) studied the Tibetan language for three years in Nepal before meeting Khentrul Rinpoche upon his arrival in the US in 2002.
+She has been translating for him since then as well as for other teachers of the Katog lineage within the Nyingma tradition.

 The Katog Rithrod Mountain Retreat Center